refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### `updateMany`

 This method allows us to update multiple items in a resource.
+Implementation of this method is optional.
+If you don't implement it, Refine will use `update` method to handle multiple requests.

 ```ts title="dataProvider.ts"
 const SimpleRestDataProvider = (